Hydraulic jumps in rectangular channels: Conjugate depths relationships

 Conjugate depths are the depths (y_{1}) upstream and the depth (y_{2}) downstream of the hydraulic jump whose momentum functions are equal for a given unit discharge, q.
 The depth upstream of a hydraulic jump is always supercritical, and the depth downstream of a hydraulic jump is always subcritical.
-It is important to note that the conjugate depth is different than the alternate depths for flow which are used in energy conservation calculations.
+The conjugate depth is different than the alternate depths for flow which are used in energy conservation calculations.

 Mathematical derivation of equation

 (1) Beginning with momentum function, we equate momentum between locations 1 and 2: